 - The debtor/owner of the business can exempt the assets;

 - The business assets have no real value outside the business; or

 - There are owners of the business who are not in bankruptcy and the company bylaws or operating agreement do not allow an owner (in this case the debtor) to sell his interest without the consent of the other owners.

 If the business is failing, or has failed, and you just want out, this could be a moot point.
 However, if the business is doing well (or has the potential to do so) and it provides significant income to you, you should be aware of the risks before you file a chapter 7 bankruptcy.

 So What Should I Do?

-If you are a small business owner here in southern New Jersey and are considering bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
+If you are a small business owner here in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, are considering bankruptcy, and are ready to move forward and take action, please call me at 856-432-4113 or contact me through this site to schedule a free consultation.
 I can help you to determine whether your business would be at risk if you filed.